Healthy eyes for your child

 Who wouldn't want their child's eyes to be hale and hearty?
 Here are useful tips to help you ensure the same!

 By Dr Tulika Kar • 11 min read

-A child’s sense of sight develops over a period of time after birth.
+A child’s sense of sight develops over a period after birth.
 It is most vulnerable during the first seven to eight years of life.
 As a child grows, there may be changes in her vision and this can impact her learning.
-She may not be able to express her difficulties in seeing; hence most vision-related issues go undetected by parents and teachers.
+She may not be able to express her difficulties with seeing; hence, most vision-related issues go undetected by parents and teachers.
 Therefore, a formal vision check-up is important at this stage.

 This is a process of checking the visual functions.
-Different techniques of vision estimation are available and they vary on the basis of the age of the child.
+Different techniques of vision estimation are available and they vary based on the age of the child.
 Even when quantification is difficult, a comparative qualitative examination is useful.
-In developed nations, this is done as a routine procedure as early as few weeks after birth, by the attending paediatricians during their clinical examination of the babies.
+In developed nations, this is done as a routine procedure as early as a few weeks after birth by the attending paediatricians during clinical examination of the babies.
 In our set-up, a primary healthcare provider like a paediatrician, physician, nurse or even a teacher can detect visual problems.
 A child ‘screened’ should be referred to the eye doctor promptly.
 In the first year, one has to look for the steadiness of the eyes, signs of abnormality in the size, shape, movements and colour of the eye, position of the eyes, etc.